zeeeum/zeeeum.github.io/_docs/devices/android.md

 order: 2
 ---

 Use ChatApp on all of your Android devices.
 Every version is supported.
+(CIN)

 To install ChatApp on your device: